 Why is this important?

-47 years after the historical Chipko movement, Uttarakhand’s residents have joined arms to save the flora and fauna of the state, endangered by yet another infrastructure project!
+47 years after the historical Chipko movement, Uttarakhand’s residents have joined hands to save the flora and fauna of the state, endangered by an infrastructure project!

 The Uttarakhand government had sought approval from the National Wildlife Board for the expansion of Jolly Grant Airport in Dehradun to make way for a new terminal building, a larger parking lot for planes, a longer airstrip, and multi-level car parking.

-By-passing the National Wildlife Board’s concerns regarding the wildlife at stake, the State Wildlife Board, chaired by the Chief Minister, denotified the Shivalik Elephant Reserve.
+By-passing the National Wildlife Board’s concerns regarding the wildlife at stake, the State Wildlife Board, denotified the Shivalik Elephant Reserve.

 Moreover, AAI is seeking clearance to procure 243 acres of forest land which would mean cutting off nearly 10,000 trees in the ecologically rich Thano Forest.